 Trick or Treat on the River - Gallup Livery

 Sunday, Oct.
 16, between noon and 5 p.m. $18/boat, no pre-registration, all ages welcome (children must be one year or older).
-Spend the afternoon enjoying the haunting fall beauty of the Huron River and trick or treating by canoe or kayak.
+Enjoy the haunting fall beauty of the Huron River while trick or treating by canoe or kayak.
 As you paddle up and down Gallup Pond, you will encounter creatures handing out treats.
 Feel free to dress up.
 Bring a bag for your candy and keep an eye out for swamp monsters and pirates!